 This brings up a series of serious questions:

-Emotional maturity and financial stability are the two key elements to owning a pet.
+Emotional maturity and financial stability are the two key elements of owning a pet.
 If you are not confident in both, please do not read any further.

 Your new friend will have a history.
 He or she would have come to you with existing experience and appreciation for your care and love.